donnapep/book-review-block/readme.txt

 == Changelog ==

+= 2.1.0 =
+* New: Add block preview
+* Tweak: Add description to parent block
+* Tweak: Add more block keywords
+* Tweak: Register scripts and styles instead of enqueueing them
+* Tweak: Use block.json for block configuration
+* Fix: Update block category of inner blocks

 = 2.0.0 =
 * New: Refactored to use inner blocks
 * New: Added the ability to show labels for book metadata